treedledee/treedledee.github.io/about.md

 <td><i class="material-icons">language</i></td>
 <td>Grew up in Durham, North Carolina, with dreams of California in my head.
-I spent time in the northeast for undergrad, hopped over to Philadelphia, PA for a brief time and then high-tailed it to sunny San Francisco.</td>
+I spent time in the northeast for undergrad, hopped over to Philadelphia, PA for a brief time and then ran away to sunny San Francisco.</td>
 </tr>

 </table>